ryanpfalz/WebAppMvp-GitHub/README.md

   - You need to create a VM deployment group in Azure DevOps before running the CD pipeline
   - IIS is enabled in the CD pipeline
   - A new service connection needs to be created with a PAT
-  - The VMs in your resource group are automatically registered with the deployment group by using the "Azure Resource Group Geployment" task (version 2.\*, _not_ 3.\*).
+  - The VMs in your resource group are automatically registered with the deployment group by using the "Azure resource group deployment" task (version 2./_, *not* 3./_).
 [This lab](https://azuredevopslabs.com/labs/vstsextend/deploymentgroups/) describes the steps in detail.
-  - The [Windows Hosting Bundle (for .NET 6.x)](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) is installed on the VMs in the IaC setup using `infra\scripts\install-win-hosting-bundle.ps1`.
+  - The [Windows Hosting Bundle (for .NET 6.x)](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) is installed on the VMs in the IaC setup using `infra/scripts/install-win-hosting-bundle.ps1`.
 If the site doesn't work after deploy, the program may need to be repaired on the VM.
   - [This guide](https://learn.microsoft.com/en-us/archive/blogs/rakkimk/iis7-how-to-enable-the-detailed-error-messages-for-the-website-while-browsed-from-for-the-client-browsers) describes how to troubleshoot error messages from the client browser.

 ---